Open NowNon-Profit

 Who Can Apply

-Only ECEC services currently approved for and receiving the Child Care Subsidy (CCS) under Family Assistance Law, including long day care, family day care, in-home care, centre-based day care and outside school hours care services, are eligible and can apply for their employees.
-To be eligible, the employee must be an Australian citizen or permanent resident, or hold a valid work visa including a student visa allowing employment in the ECEC sector; be either a contact worker or a non-contact worker such as a director or educational leader providing direct support, education and care, or supervision for children; and be a full-time, part-time or casual employee who has worked more than 40 hours overall in the preceding three months with that service.
-The provider must not be a stand-alone kindergarten or pre-school not approved for and receiving CCS, an individual, a registered training organisation or other entity seeking to use the funding to provide courses, an organisation or project partner included on the National Redress Scheme website, or an entity already receiving any state or territory funding for wage replacement or backfill for the same employee to complete the same training.
+Only ECEC services currently approved for and receiving the Child Care Subsidy under Family Assistance Law are eligible, including long day care, family day care, in-home care, centre-based day care and outside school hours care services, and they may apply for their employees.
+Eligible employees must be Australian citizens, permanent residents, or hold a valid work visa allowing employment in the ECEC sector; must be contact workers or eligible non-contact workers such as directors or educational leaders providing direct support, education, care or supervision; and must be full-time, part-time or casual employees who have worked more than 40 hours overall in the preceding three months with the service.
+Ineligible applicants include stand-alone kindergarten or pre-school services not approved for and receiving CCS, individuals, registered training organisations or entities seeking to use the funding to provide courses, organisations listed on the National Redress Scheme website or with project partners listed there, and entities already receiving state or territory funding for wage replacement or backfill for the same employee to complete the same training.

 What's Funded